Pedro Antonio Olañeta: Continuing resistance

-Bolivar, having news of Olañeta's actions, took advantage of the dismantling of the royalist defensive system so that he "moved the whole month of May to Jauja", and faced José de Canterac, who was isolated in Junín on August 6 of 1824.
-Unrelenting prosecution of the war started, with the consequent desertion of 2700 royalists, who immediately went over to the independentists.
-Finally, October 7 of 1824, having his troops right in front of the doors of Cusco, Bolívar gave general Sucre the command of the new battle front, which followed the course of the Apurímac River, and he withdrew to Lima in order to negotiate more loans to keep the war going in Peru, and to receive a Colombian division of 4000 men provided by Páez, which arrived after the Battle of Ayacucho, where the patriot forces won the day.

 After the decisive defeat of the main royalist armies in the Battle of Ayacucho, Olañeta continued a hopeless resistance against Simón Bolívar's forces in the Campaign of Sucre in Upper Peru (today's Bolivia).
 On April 2, 1825, after a desperate fight, Olañeta was mortally wounded in the Battle of Tumusla, fighting with a few hundred men against many of his own ex-troops led by Colonel Carlos Medinaceli, who had defected to the patriots.
 He died the following day.
 This battle of the war of independence was the last engagement in an open field by regular armies in South America.
 Unaware of his death, Fernando VII appointed him Viceroy of the Rio de la Plata.
 After the battle Antonio José de Sucre called a congress of Upper Peru and saw the creation of a new nation, Bolivia.